Food & Drink

 opening up

 Perri: “In the quiet times we will be open Thursday to Tuesday from 9am to 4pm.
 As things get busier, we’ll be open every day from 9am to 5pm.
-In terms of friendliness and hospitality, it’s what you get from Queso Hombre, and you can see our versatility in everything we do.
+In terms of friendliness and hospitality, it’s what you would expect from us, and you can see our versatility in everything we do.
 Join us at SIP at the Signal Box for speciality coffee, a lovely glass of local wine, beer or cider.
-Then move up the Arm for our raclette and cheese specials.
+We will be adding our hugely popular Raclette evenings during the winter, our new Tea Rooms is the ideal space to use for some winter dining.”